wsfreund/RingerCore/readme.md

     ./python/LoopingBounds.py

-The `argparse` is the python standard argparse module, but it was used on python 2.6 legacy releases.
+The `argparse` is the python standard argparse module, but it is available to be used on python 2.6 releases.
 The `OldLogger` provides compatibility with legacy files.
 More details about the other modules are given below.

 ### LimitedTypeList

-The `LimitedTypeList` is a class factory that create lists being limited to accept objects that inherit of certain types.
-When an object of other type is added to the list, an exception of type `NotAllowedType` is thrown.
+The `LimitedTypeList` is a class factory that create containers very similar to lists, however being limited to accept objects that inherit of certain types.
+When it is attempted to add an object of other type, an exception of type `NotAllowedType` is thrown.
 Consider the example: